On this page

 Always use a licensed tradesperson, and have the system serviced according to the manufacturer’s instructions.

 Plan for your hot water system’s replacement when it is approaching the end of its life.
-Most systems last around 12 to 15 years.
+Most systems should last around 12 to 15 years.

 Replacing an inefficient water heater with a high efficiency, more environmentally-friendly option can be eligible for a financial incentive under the Victorian Energy Upgrades scheme.
 Incentives are available for replacing: